bwhitman/bwhitman.github.io/_posts/2012-12-11-how-music-recommendation-works-and-doesnt-work.md

 Can a computer _really listen_ to music?
 A lot of people have promised it can over the years, but I’ve (personally) never heard a fully automated recommendation based purely on acoustic analysis that made any sense – and I’ve heard them all, from academic papers to startups to our own technology to big-company efforts.
 And that has a lot to do with the expectations of the listener.
 There are certain things computers are very good and fast at doing with music, like determining the tempo or key, or how loud it is.
 Then there are harder things that will get better as the science evolves, like time signature detection, beat tracking over time, transcription of a dominant melody, and instrument recognition.
 But even if a computer were to predict all of these features accurately, does that information really translate into a good recommendation?
 Usually not – and we’ve shown over the years that people’s expectation of “similar” – either in a playlist or a list of artists or songs – trends heavily towards the cultural side, something that no computer can get at simply by analyzing a signal.

 But it does turn out that acoustic analysis has a huge part to play in our algorithms.
 People expect playlists to be smooth and not jump around too much.
 Quiet songs should not be followed with loud metal benders (unless the listener asked for that.)
 For jogging, the tempo should steadily increase.
 Most coherent mixes should keep the instrumentation generally stable.
 Songs should flow into one another like a DJ would program them, keeping tempo or key consistent.
 And there’s a ton we haven’t figured out yet on the interface side.
 Could a “super dorky query interface” work for music recommendation, where a listener can filter by dominant key or loudness dynamics?
 Maybe with the right user experience.
-An early product out of the Echo Nest[\[5\]](5 "see footnote") was an “intelligent pause button” that Tristan whipped up that would compose a repeating segment out of the part of the song you were in or just play the song roughly forever ([check out an automated 10 minute MP3 re-edit of a Phoenix song](http://dl.dropbox.com/u/394242/mp3s/phoenix_10.mp3)) – which a few years later became Paul’s amazing [Infinite Jukebox](http://infinitejuke.com) – these experiments are fascinating precursors to a new listening experience that might become more important than discovery itself.
+An early product out of the Echo Nest (5) was an “intelligent pause button” that Tristan whipped up that would compose a repeating segment out of the part of the song you were in or just play the song roughly forever ([check out an automated 10 minute MP3 re-edit of a Phoenix song](http://dl.dropbox.com/u/394242/mp3s/phoenix_10.mp3)) – which a few years later became Paul’s amazing [Infinite Jukebox](http://infinitejuke.com) – these experiments are fascinating precursors to a new listening experience that might become more important than discovery itself.

 [The Echo Nest audio analysis engine](http://docs.echonest.com.s3-website-us-east-1.amazonaws.com/_static/AnalyzeDocumentation.pdf) (PDF) contains a suite of machine listening processes that can take any audio file and outputs both low-level (such as the time of when every beat starts) and high-level (such as the overall “danceability”) information for any song in the world.
 We analyze all the music we work with, and developers can upload their own audio to see everything we compute on a track via our API.
 Our analysis starts by pretending it was an ear: it will model the frequencies and loudness of a musical signal much the same way perceptual codecs like MP3 or AAC do.
 It then segments the audio into small pieces – roughly 200ms to 4s, depending on how fast things are happening in the song.
 For each segment we can tell you the pitch (in a 12-dimensional vector called _chroma_), the loudness (in an ADSR-style envelope) and the timbre, which is another 12 dimensional vector that represents the sound of the sound – what instruments there are, how noisy it is, etc. It also tracks beats across the signal, in subdivisions of the musical meter called _tatums_, and then per beat and bar, alongside larger song-level structure we call sections that denote choruses, intros, bridges and verses.